GiovanniSalmeri/yellow-table/README.md

 The `media/tables` folder is the place to store your tables.
 You can also create additional folders and organise files as you like.

+## How to show a table with advanced options

+Create a [table] shortcut.

-If `Name` is left empty (i.e. `-`), the following advanced arguments are also available, among which the first is mandatory:
+The following arguments are available, all but the first two arguments are optional:

+`Name` = `-`
 `Names` = one file name, or more files to be "merged", concatenated by `>` (e.g. `members2019.csv>members2020.csv`), or to be "joined", concatenated by `|` (e.g. `people.csv|cities.psv`); merging has higher precedence
 `Unique` = remove duplicate rows, i.e. which have the same value in the column specified, e.g. `"Identification code"`
 `Filter` = show only the rows which satisfy one or more conditions, e.g. `Country==Italy`; available operators are `<<`, `==`, `>>`, `>=`, `!=`, `>=`; alphabetic comparison are case-insensitive; more conditions can be concatenated with `|`, e.g. `Country==Italy|Date<<2020-10-07`; a leading `|` signals that conditions are to be or'ed (rather than and'ed), e.g. `|Country==Italy|Date<<2020-10-07`